sdhanson/vrsc-f18/lesson-1/README.md

 Now, we will explore the Unity window/interface and project structure.

 Create a new project
-  * Open Unity and select “New”
+  - Open Unity and select “New”
-  * Name the project
+  - Name the project
-  * Specify a location to save the project (desktop is fine)
+  - Specify a location to save the project (desktop is fine)
-  * Keep the 3D template
+  - Keep the 3D template
-  * Create!
+  - Create!

 Unity will open to the default window with a blank scene.
 The default window has a few main sections:
 1. Project / Console
     a.
 Project: All the files in your project (like file explorer).
 You can drag and drop files into this area to add files to your project.
     b.
 Console: The window where you will see Debug messages, errors, etc when you run your project.
 2. Inspector: A detailed view of a selected component in the scene.
 3. Hierarchy: All the game objects in the scene and their relationships.
-  4. Scene / Game
+4. Scene / Gamea.
-    a.
 Scene view: Shows the currently open scene
     b.
 Game view: Shows what the game looks like when you hit play.
     *Activates when you enter play mode (aka hit play).
 Play mode allows you to test your game and make changes.
 However, when you make changes in play mode, nothing is saved, so determine which tweaks you like, end play mode, and then redo the tweaks to make them last.
 You can give play mode a different color by going to Edit | Preferences | Colors | Playmode tint*
     c.
 Toolbar: Pan, Move, Rotate, Scale, Rect, Catch-All.
 Pivot, local.
 Play, Pause, Advance.
 We will get into each of these in more detail later on.